See the latest vacancies and find out about working for MSF UKJobs in the UK

 They review all aspects of a study before deciding whether it can go ahead or not.
-Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol, standard operating procedures and patient materials.
+Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol and patient materials.
 ERB’s also perform periodic reviews throughout the study’s duration.

 TB PRACTECAL has been approved by the following independent Ethics Review Boards (ERB):